Policies and Statutory Information

 - Continue to improve the quality of premises to ensure PE can be taught in a safe environment

 In 2020-2021, school was allocated £19,494.
 Details of how the school allocated this funding and evidence of the impact throughout the year is set out in our PE and Sport Premium Grant Funding Report, which is available here

-The school will soon confirm it's allocation for the academic year 2021/22.
+The school has written a plan for the 2021-2022 academic year which can be found here.
 Details of how we allocated this funding and evidence of the impact it made will be published in our PE and Sport Premium Report in July 2022.

 Schools are expected to evaluate their use of the PE & Sport Premium against the following five key indicators:

 - Engagement of all pupils in regular physical activity and promoting healthy active lifestyles